niteshpr85/Team-Task-Manage/README.md

    - `NEXTAUTH_URL` (your Railway URL)
 3. Deploy automatically on push

-### Other Platforms

-The app can be deployed to any platform supporting Node.js:
-- Vercel
-- Netlify
-- Heroku
-- DigitalOcean App Platform

 Make sure to set the environment variables and ensure SQLite write permissions.